Packer-Lab/imagingplus/docs/source/organization-of-modules.rst

 Main Modules
 ============

-There are a few primary modules to be aware of in `packerlabimaging`:
+There are a few primary modules to be aware of in `imaging+`:

 Main